lrobins1/crowd_counting/docs/source/new_train.rst

 |     └── all ground_truth
 |

-The first step is then to load a list of the path to all your images using augentation's dir_to_list function.
+The first step is then to load a list of the path to all your images using the dir_to_list function.
 This list will be used in a lot of the following steps.

 .. code-block:: python